skwh/pardee-datastore/readme.md

 The shape endpoints are as follows:
 - `GET /keys`: Returns all column names labeled "key"
+- `GET /groups/all`: Returns a JSON representation of the group structure.
+See below for the structure.
+- `GET /groups/values`: Returns all the names of the groups.
-- `GET /group/:group/key/:key/values`: Returns all the values in the column labeled `:key` (url parameter variable)
+- `GET /groups/:group/key/:key/values`: Returns all the values in the column labeled `:key` (url parameter variable)
-- `GET /group/:group/cokey/:cokey/values`: Returns all the cokey values in the column labeled `:key` (dyadic series only)
+- `GET /groups/:group/cokey/:cokey/values`: Returns all the cokey values in the column labeled `:key` (dyadic series only)
 - `GET /range/values`: Returns all the columns labeled "range"
 - `GET /special/values`: Returns all the columns labeled "special"
-- `GET /group/:group/dataseries/:series/info`: Returns metadata about the dataseries, provided by the administrator
+- `GET /groups/:group/dataseries/:series/info`: Returns metadata about the dataseries, provided by the administrator
 - `GET /groups/:group/dataseries/values`: Returns the names of all avaliable data series, as specified in the `settings.yml` file.
+- `GET /categories/all`: Returns a JSON representation of the category structure.
+See below for the structure.
 - `GET /categories/values`: Returns the different categories which data is sorted into
 - `GET /categories/:category/dataseries`: Returns the dataseries which belong to a given category